artemisoftnian/com-artemisoftnian-plugins-unityads2/README.md

 ## Donations

-Now that You end your reading, (I know You where curious) please consider supporting Artemisoftnian with a donation a cup of coffee or maybe a slice of pizza :)
+Now that You end your reading, (I know You where curious) please consider supporting Artemisoftnian with a donation, a cup of coffee or maybe a slice of pizza :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4RK9RWFNTBNUA)